xolox/vim-shell/README.md

 ## Usage (commands & functions)

+### The `:Maximize` command

+This command toggles the visibility of Vim's main menu, tool bar and/or tab line.
+It's mapped to `<Control-F11>` by default, see `g:shell_mappings_enabled` if you don't like this.
+If you want to change which items are hidden see the `g:shell_fullscreen_items` option.

 ### The `:Fullscreen` command

 The `:Fullscreen` command toggles Vim between normal and [full-screen mode](http://peterodding.com/code/vim/shell/screenshots/).
 It's mapped to `<F11>` by default, see `g:shell_mappings_enabled` if you don't like this.

-When you enter full-screen mode the main menu, toolbar and tabline are all hidden (see `g:shell_fullscreen_items` if you want to change this) and when possible Vim's [GUI window] [gui] is switched to real full-screen mode (hiding any [taskbars, panels or docks](http://en.wikipedia.org/wiki/Taskbar)).
+This command first executes `:Maximize` and then (if possible) switches Vim's [GUI window] [gui] to real full-screen mode (hiding any [taskbars, panels or docks](http://en.wikipedia.org/wiki/Taskbar)).
 When you leave full-screen Vim's main menu, toolbar and tabline are restored and the [GUI window] [gui] is switched back to normal mode.

 Note that on UNIX this command even works inside of graphical terminal emulators like `gnome-terminal` or `xterm` (try it out!).